manwar/theweeklychallenge/content/blog/strategy-design-pattern.md

 }
 ```

-Do you see any issue in the above code?
+Do you see any issues in the above code?

-Having done design patterns, I clearly see one issue.
-In future if we want to add another another strategy then we certainly have to re-visit the code.
+Having studied design patterns, I see one potential issue.
+In the future, if we want to add another strategy, we will have to revisit the code.

-Changing fully functional and tested code is risk of introducing bugs.
+Changing fully functional, tested code always carries the risk of introducing new bugs.

-Let's get to the basics first, we all know the famous `5 BASIC Design Principles`:
+Let's get to basics first, we all know the famous five core design principles, known as `SOLID`:

 ### 1. Single Responsibility Principle (SRP)